-- Designation of a lead administrative processing/permitting agency to shorten and improve the approval process and improve inter-agency collaboration;
+- Designation of a lead administrative processing/permitting agency to shorten and improve the approval process and improve inter-agency collaboration.

-- Concurrent reviews of project documents;
+- Concurrent reviews of project documents.

-- Timely resolution of interagency conflicting purposes, goals, criteria, and objectives;
+- Timely resolution of interagency conflicts.

 Inefficient regulatory approval processes preclude or delay investment and implementation of needed infrastructure improvements.
-Delays and changes in project scopes due to regulatory inefficiencies and uncertainties increase costs and adversely affect the economic, societal and environmental benefits of the project.
+Delays and changes in project scopes due to regulatory inefficiencies and uncertainties increase costs and adversely affect the economic, societal, and environmental benefits of the project.